Campus arrest tracker: Who has been detained for ‘anti-semitic’ or ‘pro-Hamas’ activity?

 Though a federal judge had forbidden Alawieh’s deportation, Customs and Border Patrol detained her at the airport and searched her phone, which they said contained “sympathetic photos and videos” of Hezbollah leaders.

-After what she said was a 36-hour detainment at the airport during which she was prevented from contacting her attorney, she boarded a plane to Lebanon.
+After what she said was a 36-hour detainment at the airport, during which she was prevented from contacting her attorney, she boarded a plane to Lebanon.

 Alawieh said that as a Sunni Muslim, she followed Nasrallah’s religious beliefs but did not support his politics.

-Legal status: Alawieh, 34, was in the U.S. on an H1-B visa, typically granted to foreign workers with specialized skills.
+Legal status: Alawieh, 34, was in the U.S. on an H-1B visa, typically granted to foreign workers with specialized skills.
 Her colleagues said she was one of the only transplant nephrologists in Rhode Island.

 Badar Khan Suri

-Background: Suri was arrested at his home in Rosslyn, Virginia on March 17.
+Background: Suri was arrested at his home in Rosslyn, Virginia, on March 17.
 A foreign exchange student researching peace-building processes in Iraq and Afghanistan, Suri is alleged to have spread Hamas propaganda and antisemitism on social media.
-His lawyer says he’s being punished because of his wife, who is a U.S. citizen of Palestinian heritage, and his father-in-law, Ahmed Yousef, who is a former political advisor to assassinated Hamas leader Ismail Haniyeh.
+His lawyer says he’s being punished because of his wife, who is a U.S. citizen of Palestinian heritage, and his father-in-law, Ahmed Yousef, who is a former political adviser to assassinated Hamas leader Ismail Haniyeh.

 Legal status: Suri, an Indian national, was on a J-1 visa, typical for foreign exchange students.